 - Two or more boats seen congregating may be disqualified from the tournament.

-- This tournament does not have any boundaries; however, a boat may not fish within 25 yards of the CP&L intake wall and a boat may not fish within 50 yards of Inlet Watch Marina’s weigh-in docks.
+- This tournament does not have any boundaries; however, a boat may not fish within 25 yards of the CP&L intake wall or anywhere within the entrance to Inlet Watch Marina.

 - All fish will be received and inspected by the terms of the weigh master.